-The Arthritis Foundation of Australia Rheumatology Research & Professional Education Awards (L,R)
+The Arthritis Foundation of Australia Research & Professional Education Awards (L.R)

-- \$15,000-\$22,000 pa - 1 year with a possible 2 year extension
+- \$5,000 \$32,000 pa - 1 to 3 years

-Scholarships are available to support research projects into arthritis, osteoporosis and other muskuloskeletal disorders.
+Scholarships, fellowships and grants are available to support research projects into arthritis, osteoporosis and other muskuloskeletal disorders.
 Applicants must be enrolled in studies leading to a Masters by Research or PhD.
-Further information and applications are available from The Arthritis Foundation of Australia, GPO Box 121, Sydney NSW 2001.
-Tel (02) 92212456, Fax (02) 92322538.
+Further information and applications are available from The Arthritis Foundation of Australia, GPO Box 121, Sydney NSW 2001, Tel (02) 9552 6085, Fax (02) 9552 6078.
 Applications close early June.

-The Asthma Foundation of New South Wales Research Scholarships (I,L,R)
+The Asthma Foundation of New South Wales Research Scholarships (I.L.R)

-- To be determined - 1-3 years
+- To be determined - 1 to 3 years

-The scholarships are available for research into areas related to asthma including the basic medical services and clinical or psychological investigations.
-Further information is available from The Asthma Foundation of NSW, Suite 1 "Garden Mews", 82-86 Pacific Highway, St Leonards NSW 2065.
-Applications close early August.
+The scholarships are available for research into asthma including the basic medical serVices or clinical and psychological investigations.
+Further information is available from The Asthma Foundation of NSW, Unit 1 "Garden Mews", 82-86 Pacific Highway, St Leonards NSW 2065.
+Applications close in early August.